Facet Joint Injection

 Your doctor will assess your level of pain relief.
 You may be asked to do movements that had been causing pain before.
 This can help to see if you feel better after the injection.

+Proper care of the insertion site can help prevent infection.
 If you have diabetes, monitor your blood sugar levels more carefully a few weeks after an injection.
-The medicine that was injected may affect your blood sugar levels.
+The medication that was injected may cause elevated blood sugar levels.

 Call Your Doctor TOP